cc7623/cc7623.github.io/storebroken.md

-What? my app store's broken on iOS 6?
+What?
+My app store's broken?

 This problem affects (AFAIK) iOS 4, 5, and 6.